cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 |
 | versatile
 | Definition: able to adapt or be adapted to many diferent functions or activities.
-| Synonyms: all-round
-| Usage: A versatile fight jet.
+| Usage: A versatile fighter.
-| Usage: He’s a very versatile actor who has player a wide variety of parts.
+| Usage: He’s a very versatile actor who has played a wide variety of parts.
-| Definition: (archaic) chageable; inconstant
 |
 | volatile
 | Definition: A volatile liquid or substance is one that will quickly change into a gas.